About H.E. Bates

 George Lucas Fire Brigade

-Several Battalions of the Royal Welch Fusiliers are garrisoned in the town and are billeted with families.
+1915: Several Battalions of the Royal Welch Fusiliers are billeted with families in the towns and villages around Rushden, en route to the front.

-(Soldiers from the Royal Welch Fusiliers with H.E. (cross legged), H.E.'s parents, Albert and Lizzie, his grandparents, George and Priscilla, Lizzie's sister, Flo, and H.E. with his sister, Edna)
+Photo: Soldiers from the Royal Welch Fusiliers with H.E. (cross legged), H.E.'s parents, Albert and Lizzie, his grandparents, George and Priscilla, Lizzie's sister, Flo, and H.E. with his sister, Edna.

 Welch soldiers with the family around 1916